Topological Defect Formation Beyond the Kibble-Zurek Mechanism in Crossover Transitions with Approximate Symmetries

 \textit{Outlook} -- In this work, we investigated the formation of topological defects during non-equilibrium quenches across continuous crossover phase transitions with an approximate U(1) symmetry.
 By combining a weakly coupled Ginzburg-Landau model with a strongly coupled holographic dual, we demonstrate the universality of the dynamics beyond the traditional Kibble-Zurek paradigm.

-We show that the explicit breaking of the U(1) symmetry induces an exponential suppression of the number of topological defects in the slow-quench regime, leading to the breakdown of the original Kibble-Zurek (KZ) critical scaling law.
+We show that the explicit breaking of the U(1) symmetry induces an exponential suppression of the number of topological defects in the slow-quench regime, Eq.~\eqref{eq2}, leading to the breakdown of the original Kibble-Zurek (KZ) critical scaling law.
 Furthermore, we demonstrate that the strength of this exponential decay is universally governed by the magnitude square of the external source responsible for the symmetry breaking.
-Importantly, the central new idea is that the number of defects $N$ is determined by the correlation length of the order parameter at the freeze-out time, and not by its equilibrium value.
-This hypothesis yields accurate predictions for $N$, even in crossover phase transitions involving approximate symmetries.
+These are the two main findings of our study.

+We emphasize that, at this stage, our results are empirical numerical findings, and a rigorous theoretical foundation is still lacking.
+Interestingly, our results are consistent with biased quantum phase transitions~\cite{PhysRevLett.123.130603,PhysRevLett.127.115702}, as well as with quenches performed near, but not across, a critical point~\cite{10.1063/5.0191933}, where similar exponential corrections have been observed.
+As discussed in the \textit{End Matter}, the shape of the potential also bears intriguing similarities to first-order scenarios, where recent generalizations of the Kibble-Zurek (KZ) mechanism have been proposed \cite{PhysRevLett.132.241601}.
+Together, these parallels may serve as a valuable guide for developing a robust theoretical framework to explain our numerical observations.

-We expect our findings to be universal with respect to the specific symmetry undergoing pseudo-spontaneous breaking.
+Finally, we expect our findings to be universal with respect to the specific symmetry undergoing pseudo-spontaneous breaking.
 Consequently, we anticipate that similar behavior should manifest in a variety of systems, including the chiral phase transition in QCD, the critical dynamics of charge density waves in the presence of impurities, and magnetic systems subjected to external magnetic fields.

-Looking ahead, two compelling directions for future work are: (i) deriving the exponential corrections identified in this study, and their dependence on the source $h$, from first-principle physical arguments; and (ii) seeking experimental validation of this behavior.
-We leave both challenges for future investigation.